About The Competition

 However, you can ‘help yourself’ by making crap graphics, crap sound effects, crap controls, etc. Varants on the Duncan ‘kangaroos in the top paddock’ MacDonald seminal classic ‘Advanced Lawnmover Simulator’ are looked at unfavourably due to the unoriginality of the program – unless a new twist is added.

-It started back in 1996, when a crap game competition was decided upon between the regulars of comp.sys.sinclair following a suggestion by poster Lee Tonks (more commonly known as Blood).
+It started back in 1996, when a crap game competition was decided upon between the regulars of comp.sys.sinclair following a suggestion by poster Lee Tonks (more commonly known as Blood)[EDIT Jan 2016: Apparently this isn’t quite true!
+See this comment!].
 Drawing inspiration from Rich Pelley’s Crap Game Corner from YS and the aforementioned Cascade monstrosity, it’s gone from strength to strength (or something) over the years, with some of the worst games ever created being entered.

 Because of it’s ties with the Cassette 50, it is recommended that each game filename is only three letters long, to keep it in line with the Cascade original.
 Precisely why the Cascade tape had three letter filenames is unclear, especially since this caused a few duplicates.
 In more recent years, this “rule” has gone out the window anyway.